browserify/browserify/README.markdown

 * watch - set watches on files, see below

 If `opts` is a string, it is interpreted as a `require` value.

+Any query string after `opts.mount` will be ignored.

 ### watch :: Boolean or Object